 Here are the most popular international destinations offering plenty of English exam preparation courses to help you get into university:

-- English courses in the USA;
+- English preparation courses in the USA

-- English courses in the UK;
+- English preparation courses in the UK

-- English courses in Australia;
+- English preparation courses in Australia

 1. What is IELTS?